19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Armor/Armor.md

 ## Shields

-These all have the [Shield X Property](../Armor%20Properties/Shield%20X%20Property.md).
+These all have the [Shield Property](../Armor%20Properties/Shield%20Property.md).

 | Shield Type                                           | AC Bonus | Slots |  Price |
 | ----------------------------------------------------- | -------: | ----: | -----: |